Houston Texans: Bill O'Brien years (2014–2020)

 On March 9, 2016, the Texans signed former Denver Broncos quarterback Brock Osweiler to a 4-year, $72 million deal.
 Despite Osweiler's lucrative deal, he struggled significantly during the 2016 season.
 After throwing two interceptions in Week 15 against the Jaguars, coach Bill O'Brien benched the offseason acquisition in favor of backup quarterback Tom Savage.
 Savage led a comeback effort against the Jaguars, and was named the starter for the remainder of the season.
 The Texans clinched their fourth AFC South division title in six years in Savage's first career start against the Bengals in Week 16.
-They defeated the wildcard Oakland Raiders 27–14 in the opening round of the playoffs with Osweiler as the starting quarterback due to Savage being out with a concussion.
-Osweiler started in the Divisional Playoffs game against the New England Patriots, throwing three interceptions in the second half.
+They defeated the Oakland Raiders 27–14 in the opening round of the playoffs with Osweiler as the starting quarterback due to Savage being out with a concussion.
+Osweiler started in the Divisional Round game against the New England Patriots, throwing three interceptions in the second half.
 The Texans lost 34–16.

 In the 2017 NFL draft, the Texans traded up to the 12th overall selection to select Clemson star quarterback Deshaun Watson.
 Watson started six games his rookie year, going 3–3 and having arguably the greatest and most decorated rookie season by a quarterback in NFL history, eventually rising up to become the Texans' franchise quarterback.
 However, his success would come up very short, after a Week 8 41–38 loss to the Seattle Seahawks, Watson tore his ACL in practice and was ruled out the remainder of the season, which caused the Texans to have one of their worst seasons.
 Plagued by a series of unexpected injuries (including an injury to J. J. Watt) and controversy involving the team's suspected violation of the league's concussion protocol, after backup quarterback Tom Savage suffered a seizure after the Week 14 game against the San Francisco 49ers, the Texans went 1–9 the rest of the season and eventually finish 4–12 and last in the AFC South in 2017, missing the playoffs for the first time since 2014 and giving Bill O'Brien his first losing season as Texans head coach.